dzhang32/chess/README.md

 ## Repository structure

 Each question will have it's accompanying [Medium](https://medium.com/@dzhang32) blogpost and Jupyter notebook.
-The source code for some of the longer analyses can be found in [scripts](scripts/).
-All jupyter notebooks and scripts relating each question will be prefaced with the number associated with that question above (e.g. `01-script_or_jnb_name`).
+Data wrangling and plotting code is found in the jupyter notebooks and longer, API-querying jobs are located in [scripts](scripts/).

 ## Acknowledgements